Bohol: 12th to 16th century

-Spanish colonial period
+Spanish colonial era (1500s to 1890s)

 The earliest significant contact of the island with Spain occurred in 1565.
-On March 25 (March 16 in the Julian calendar), a Spanish explorer named Miguel López de Legazpi arrived in Bohol seeking spices and gold.
+On 16 March 1565, a Spanish explorer named Miguel López de Legazpi arrived in Bohol seeking spices and gold.
 After convincing the native chieftains that they were not Portuguese (who raided the islands of Mactan in 1521), Legazpi made a peace pact with Datu Sikatuna.
-This pact was signified with a blood compact between the two men.
-This event, called the Sandugo ("one blood"), is celebrated in Bohol every year during the Sandugo Festival.
+This pact was signified with a sandugo (blood compact) between the two men.
+This event, simply called the Sandugo ("one blood"), is celebrated in Bohol every year during the Sandugo Festival.
 The Sandugo or blood compact is also depicted on Bohol's provincial flag and the Bohol provincial seal.

 Two significant revolts occurred in Bohol during the Spanish Era.
-One was the Tamblot Uprising in 1621, led by Tamblot, a babaylan or native priest.
+One was the Tamblot Uprising in 1621, led by Tamblot, a babaylan.
+This revolt met with reprisals from the Spanish forces in Cebu, who on 6 January 1635; under orders by Juan de Alcarazo the Alcalde-Mayor of Cebu, a force of 50 Spanish and 1,000 Visayan troops, battled the rebels and settled in Bohol.

 The other was the famous Dagohoy Rebellion, considered the longest in Philippine history.
 This rebellion was led by Francisco Dagohoy, also known as Francisco Sendrijas, from 1744 to 1829.

 Politically, Bohol was administered as part of Cebu Province.
-It was separated from Cebu on July 22, 1854, together with Siquijor.
+It was separated from Cebu on 22 July 1854, together with Siquijor.
 A census in 1879 found Bohol with a population of 253,103 distributed among 34 municipalities.

 The culture of the Boholanos was influenced by Spain and Mexico during colonization.
 Many traditional dances, music, dishes and other aspects of the culture have considerable Hispanic influence.

-U.S. intervention and occupation
+Philippine-American War (1899-1902)

 After the United States defeated Spain in the Spanish–American War, the U.S. bought the entire Philippine islands.
 However, under the newly proclaimed independent government established by Gen. Emilio Aguinaldo, which was not recognized by the U.S., Bohol was governed as a Gobierno de Canton.